regenerativeag/regenerativeag.github.io/docs/community-guide/roles.md

 _Visitors_ are those who have just joined, and have no membership roles yet.

-Visitors can only post in the `#introductions` room.
+Visitors can...

+- Post (and react) in most rooms

 ### Guest

 The _Guest_ role is granted to those have posted in the last 14 days.
-Guests...

-- Can post in most rooms
+In addition to what Visitors can do, Guests can...

-- Are granted access to `#connect`, a room for guests and members to connect more privately
+- Post in `#connect`, a room just for guests and members
+- Share pictures and links
+- Create threads and polls
+- Use custom stickers and emojis

 ### Active Member

 The _Active Member_ role is granted to those who have posted on at least 4 different days in the last 60 days.

-Active members...
+In addition to what Guests can do, Active members can...

-- Are granted access to more rooms that are just for active members.
+- Post in `#community`, `#off-topic` and `#test-results-innoculants-and-amendments` &mdash; rooms just for active members
-- Can choose their name-tag color
+- Choose their name-tag color
+- Add custom emojis and stickers to the server
+- Share voice messages
+- Create private threads

-### Member
+### Member (_proposed_)

 Active Members who don't post for at least 30 days are transitioned to the _Member_ role.

-Members can see the same rooms that Guests can see.
-However, Members also...
+Members have the same permissions as Guests, however, Members...

 - Get to keep their name-tag color
-- Only need to post on 2 different days in a 30-day period to regain the Active Member role
+- Only need to post on 2 days in a 30-day period to regain the Active Member role

 Grace period: Those who post within 3 days of losing their Active Member role instantly regain the role.

-### Inactive
+### Inactive (_proposed_)

 Visitors who haven't posted for 7 days, and Guests who haven't posted for 14 days, are transitioned to the _Inactive_ role.